Training Courses

 Invertebrate Identification Courses

-Our invertebrate courses are taken from the structured training pathways developed by the Field Studies Council BioLinks project.
-We have a large network of invertebrate specialists, many of which are national experts.
+Our invertebrate courses are adapted from the structured training pathways developed by the Field Studies Council BioLinks project.
+We collaborate with a large network of invertebrate specialists, many of which are national experts in particular taxonomic groups.
 Some example courses are provided below.

-Mining Bee Identification is a 1-day microscope-based training course that is aimed at those with some experience in bee identification.
+Mining Bee Identification is a 1-day microscope-based training course aimed at entomologists with some prior experience in bee identification.

-Students will briefly explore the ecology and biology of the genus Andrena, before using an ID key to work through a teaching collection of ‘mystery’ specimens.
+Students explore the ecology and biology of the genus Andrena, before using an ID key to work through a teaching collection of ‘mystery’ specimens.

 Earthworm Biology & Ecology is a 1-day training course aimed at those with no previous knowledge of earthworms.
 The course is designed to give an overview of the science of earthworms and is great for environmental educators, amateur naturalists, students and biological recorders.